almaan/breast_dge/scripts/tumor_extraction/README.md

 in order to classify it as a tumor.
 Smaller clusters will be discarded.
 The result will be saved both as a .tsv file and an image._

+## Tips
+The positing of the spots is not perfect, thus some marginal for the distance should be used.
+As to illustrate; If the Von Neumann neighbourhood is to be used as neighbourhood, then rather than using the l1-norm with distance 1 use distance 1.3 or 1.5 allowing for the slight misplacement of spots to be accounted for.